computational-metabolomics/mspurity-galaxy/README.rst

 Dependencies
 ------
 Dependencies for these Galaxy tools should be handled by CONDA.
-The most recent version of the msPurity R package can found on channel  [tomnl](https://anaconda.org/tomnl/bioconductor-mspurity) on [anaconda](https://anaconda.org/tomnl/bioconductor-mspurity).
+The most recent version of the msPurity R package can found on channel  `tomnl <https://anaconda.org/tomnl/bioconductor-mspurity>`_ on `anaconda <https://anaconda.org/tomnl/bioconductor-mspurity>`_.
 Warning this will be a different version of the package compared to the BICONDA bioconductor-mspurity.

 Galaxy
 ------
-[Galaxy](https://galaxyproject.org/) is an open, web-based platform for data intensive biomedical research.
+`Galaxy <https://galaxyproject.org>`_ is an open, web-based platform for data intensive biomedical research.
 Whether on the free public server or your own instance, you can perform, reproduce, and share complete analyses.

-Contacts
+Authors & contacts
 -------------------------

- - Thomas N. Lawson (tnl495@bham.ac.uk) - [University of Birmingham (UK)](http://www.birmingham.ac.uk/index.aspx)
+- Thomas N. Lawson (tnl495@bham.ac.uk) - `University of Birmingham (UK) <http://www.birmingham.ac.uk/index.aspx>`_

-Developers & Contributors
+- Ralf J. M. Weber (r.j.weber@bham.ac.uk) - `University of Birmingham (UK) <http://www.birmingham.ac.uk/index.aspx>`_

+Acknowledgements
 -------------------------
- - Thomas N. Lawson (tnl495@bham.ac.uk) - [University of Birmingham (UK)](http://www.birmingham.ac.uk/index.aspx)
- - Ralf J. M. Weber (r.j.weber@bham.ac.uk) - [University of Birmingham (UK)](http://www.birmingham.ac.uk/index.aspx)
+Additional testing and updates provided by:

+- Julien Saint-Vanne (jsaintvanne) - `ABiMS (France) <http://abims.sb-roscoff.fr/>`_

 Changes
 -------